 Whether Stoner appropriately applied the science of probability is subject to question.
 The probability that he calculated for these particular eight prophecies seems to be overstated.
-For example, of the eight previously-noted prophecies that he considered, two (#3 and #7) could be fulfilled by virtually any man familiar with the applicable prophecies, if he chose to do so.
+For example, of the eight previously-noted prophecies that he considered, two (#3 and #7) could be fulfilled by almost any man familiar with the applicable prophecies, if he chose to do so.

 In this regard, McDowell, on page 319 of another of his books, Evidence That Demands A Verdict, states,